hnvt1989/automation-agents/README.md

 - **TEA**: Executes the tests; artifacts are sent to TAA.
 - **TAA**: Analyzes the test results and sends metrics to MDA.
 - **MDA**: Logs the defect and notifies the Slack channel.

+example prompt:

+create a test using the <resources> at <directory> , create a pull request. if this pull request is approved. run the following pipeline steps:

+run the test at <directory>
+collect the metrics, post to dashboard post to slack bot